UnoYakshi/UnoYakshi.github.io/content/blog/_index.md

 +++
 title = "Blog"
-description = "Uno Yakshi's Garden" sort_by = "date"
+sort_by = "date"
-template = "blog.html"
+template = "duckquill/templates/article_list.html"
 page_template = "blog-page.html"
 paginate_by = 5
+weight = 0

+[extra]
+toc = true
 +++

-# Intro
 Being a fan of Zettlekasten, I use Zettlr.
-Hence, I publish some of the finished notes and/or articles.
+Hence, I publish some of the finished notes and/or articles here.